st9007a/config.nvim/README.md

   - To install pyright, you need to install `node.js`.

 - lua-language-server: [https://github.com/sumneko/lua-language-server](https://github.com/sumneko/lua-language-server)
+  - To build lua-language-server, you need to install [ninja](https://github.com/ninja-build/ninja).
   - Its a submodule in `lib/lua/lua-language-server`.
 Use following command to install it:

 ```bash